 This section includes chain link fences and gates.

-Related section includes Division 31 Section “Earthwork” for filling and for grading work.
+Related section includes Section 312300 Earthwork for filling and for grading work.

 REFERENCES

+Referance to “PVC/vinyl coated fence” or “galvanized fence” referes only to the final appearance.
+Both shall be constructed of galvanized steel.
+However, the cantilever gates may be constructed of aluminum as specified in this document.

 Product Standard: Chain Link Fence Manufacturers Institute (CLFMI) Product Manual, dated 1992 or later.

 Installation Standard: ASTM F567, unless specified otherwise.